Siege of Khe Sanh: Assessment

 General Creighton Abrams also suggested that the North Vietnamese may have been planning to emulate Dien Bien Phu.
 He believed that was proved by the PAVN's actions during Tet.
 He cited the fact that it would have taken longer to dislodge the North Vietnamese at Hue if the PAVN had committed the three divisions at Khe Sanh to the battle there instead of dividing its forces.
 However, the PAVN committed three regiments to the fighting from the Khe Sanh sector.

 Another interpretation was that the North Vietnamese were planning to work both ends against the middle, a strategy that has come to be known as the Option Play.
-The PAVN would try to take Khe Sanh, but if could not, it would occupy the attention of as many American and South Vietnamese forces in I Corps as it could, which would facilitate the Tet Offensive.
+The PAVN would try to take Khe Sanh, but if it could not, it would occupy the attention of as many American and South Vietnamese forces in I Corps as it could, which would facilitate the Tet Offensive.
 This view was supported by a captured North Vietnamese study of the battle in 1974 that stated that the PAVN would have taken Khe Sanh if it could have done so, but there was a limit to the price that it would pay.
 Its main objectives were to inflict casualties on US troops and to isolate them in the remote border regions.

 Another theory is that the actions around Khe Sanh and the other battles at the border were simply feints and ruse meant to focus American attention and forces on the border.
 A historian, General Dave Palmer, accepted that rationale: "General Giap never had any intention of capturing Khe Sanh ... [it] was a feint, a diversionary effort.
 And it had accomplished its purpose magnificently."

 Marine General Rathvon M. Tompkins, the commander of the 3rd Marine Division, pointed out that had the PAVN actually intended to take Khe Sanh, PAVN troops could have cut the base's sole source of water, a stream 500 m outside the perimeter of the base.
 If only it had contaminated the stream, the airlift would not have provided enough water to the Marines.
 Also, Marine Lieutenant General Victor Krulak seconded the notion that there was never a serious intention to take the base by arguing that neither the water supply nor the telephone land lines were ever cut by the PAVN.